-Global Pediatric Orthopedic Surgeon Involvement, Education and Training

-We are dedicated to the cause of improving the lives of children with orthopedic conditions.
-We want pediatric orthopedic surgeons throughout the world to view us as their partner in advancing their field.
-Therefore, we utilize surgeon input when developing products and clinical education programs.
+Global Pediatric Orthopedic Surgeon Involvement, Education and Training utilize surgeon input when developing products and clinical education programs.
 These efforts are aided by our CMO, a highly respected former pediatric orthopedic surgeon.
 Our entire organization, including our senior executive team and sales representatives, maintains an extensive network of contacts with pediatric orthopedic surgeons.
 These relationships help us understand clinical needs, respond quickly to customer ideas and support new developments in the field of pediatric orthopedics.